Oprah Winfrey: Homes

 In 2006, Oprah purchased a co-op apartment along Lake Shore Drive in downtown Chicago, reportedly with plans to permanently move there from her prior adjoined-condo unit in Water Tower Place for the duration of her show; for reasons unknown, the property sat entirely unused until she sold it in 2012.
 In 2008, she sold her penthouse apartment in Atlanta.
 That year, she also listed Gayle King's estate and purchased her (through her second LLC Sophie's Penthouse) a penthouse apartment in midtown Manhattan, New York City which would later be sold in 2012.

 In early 2014, she listed her combined-unit Chicago duplex on the market.
-Later that year, Oprah came back to Telluride, Colorado to purchase a 60-acre lot with plans to build on the property.
+Later that year, Oprah came back to Telluride, Colorado to purchase a 60 acre lot with plans to build on the property.
 A lawsuit filed against her that year by a retired nuclear physicist living in the area regarding trail access rights was dismissed later that year with the judge citing little case law to support his case, among other issues.
 The extent of the agreement between all the parties and jurisdictions regarding her subsequent development on the property remains undisclosed.

-In 2015, Oprah purchased another property in Telluride, and later that year, expanded her Montecito compound with another 23-acre estate and yet another 44-acre dedicated crop and equestrian preserve.
+In 2015, Oprah purchased another property in Telluride, and later that year, expanded her Montecito compound with another 23 acre estate and yet another 44 acre dedicated crop and equestrian preserve.
 That year she also sold both of her downtown Chicago homes.

-In 2018, Oprah obtained two adjoining parcels of land totaling 23 acres including the Madroneagle compound on Orcas Island, Washington and sold her last home property in the Chicago area from Elmwood Park.
+In 2018, Oprah obtained two adjoining parcels of land totaling 23 acre including the Madroneagle compound on Orcas Island, Washington and sold her last home property in the Chicago area from Elmwood Park.
 In late 2019, Oprah yet again expanded her Montecito home-base compound, this time to 70 contiguous acres, with the purchase of a four-acre complex from actor Jeff Bridges.
 In 2021, she sold her Orcas Island compound as she said she was too busy to use it and purchased another compound in Montecito further away from her home-base compound, flipping the latter in 2022 with split properties, one of which was sold to her property manager and longtime personal trainer Bob Greene, and the other to actress Jennifer Aniston.
-In 2023, Winfrey also purchased 870 acres of land in Maui for $6.6 million.
+In 2023, Winfrey also purchased 870 acre of land in Maui for $6.6 million.